Starting a Business

 - Founders' Centre for handicapped people [GründerInnenzentrum für Menschen mit Handicap]

-Additional information can be found on the German website at USP.gv.at.
+Additional information on the topic of starting a business can be found on the German website at HELP.gv.at.

 Please note .